chimanaco/tdsw-youtube-subtitles/README.md

 Playlist
 https://www.youtube.com/playlist?list=PLH6Y6o7cLK9jZGSyiAkDxePeBouxU_-eT

-Currently we are open for contribution for the following.
+We are open for contribution for English or any languages you would like to.
-* /glsl/001en.sbv

 ## Contact
 Feel free to contact us if you have any questions.